Narrating

 Edible grubs in Australia

-“In the Arandic [language] system, edible grubs are a part of the plant on which they are found, in much the same way a fruit or tuber is.
-Note that it is not known whether all edible grubs present in one tree species (named the same in Arandic languages) are a single scientific species or whether numerous species can live in a single plant.” …
+“In the Arandic [language] system, edible grubs are a part of the plant on which they are found, in much the same way a fruit ...

 Read more >